olofk/fusesoc/doc/source/user/installation.rst

    $ python --version

-If the output is something along the lines of ``Python 3.10.7``, python has been successfully installed.
+If the output is something along the lines of ``Python 3.10.7``, Python has been successfully installed.

 From this point, follow the instructions for installation under Linux above.
 If only installing for the local user, ensure that the scripts directory (example: ``C:/Users/youruser/AppData/Local/Programs/Python/Python310/Scripts``) folder is added to the search path (``PATH``).